 - What made this game different from other apps that you developed?

 After the group meeting, I went home and did some research online.
-I was shocked how a lack of sex education could trigger an incidence like the one in Beijing. _________ Wordless anger filled my heart.
+I was shocked how a lack of sex education could trigger an incidence like the one in Beijing.
+If the kids were taught to tell their parents after being harassed, at least that could stop the criminal the next day.
+Wordless anger filled my heart.
 Sex-education is a sensitive topic in mainland China, but we continued to pursue the topic.
 Recalling a video game I used to play that taught people how to date, I proposed to make an interactive sex-education video game.
 To make the game more realistic, we used real people as actors.
-I was responsible for the technical parts, such as ________.
+I was responsible for the technical parts, such as using the game engines or programming languages to develop the game.
 I realized bringing this idea into reality was not as easy as the previous projects I’ve completed before.
-Instead, the _____is a significant challenge for us to go: hard to find what we need for the game from textbooks, hard to find actors who would act for us.
+Instead, researching the marketing need of a sex-education game is a significant challenge for us to go: hard to find what we need for the game from textbooks, hard to find actors who would act for us.
 Even some of my classmates thought that I was doing something inappropriate.

 These challenges made me aware of the seriousness of the problem is.
 Several months ago, I thought that making a sex-education game was just like making another app.
 But now I have realized that it was much more complicated.
 All of them are the forces that drive me to keep working late at night to finish the coding part of the game.
 While members feel uncertain about what we are doing, I would remind them of the significance of our project.
 We found ways to obtain professional knowledge through visiting related hospitals.

-We finally finished the game four months later and decided to submit it to Chinese software distributors.
+Four months later, we finally finished the game and decided to submit it to Chinese software distributors.
 Although we received rejection letters, I still didn’t give it up.
 We firmly believe it is a way for our teenagers to learn more sex-education knowledge, at least my friend who got “abducted” and played the antagonist of the game has changed his viewpoint on sex-education.
 I wrote a 7-page ‘appeal letter’ to these distributors and the same time I submitted the game to a global steam.

 Paragraph 4 - closure - The PRESENT YOU